Freeview (UK): Freeview Play

 The technology is an open standard, but with prominent Freeview Play branding.
-The service launched in October 2015 on compliant equipment, initially 2015 Panasonic TV receivers and Humax set-top boxes, including existing models with a software update.
+The service launched in October 2015, on compliant equipment, initially 2015 Panasonic TV receivers and Humax set-top boxes, including existing models with a software update.
 Other manufacturers were announcing new models "later this year [i.e. 2015]".
 The 2017 specification for Freeview Play includes support for HDR video using hybrid log–gamma (HLG), when playing on-demand broadband content.

 Mobile app

-In 2019 Freeview released an app for iOS and Android devices.
-The app provides a centralised TV guide for 23 channels and the ability to watch them through BBC iPlayer, ITVX, STV Player, All 4, My5 and UKTV Play.
+In 2019, Freeview released an app for iOS and Android devices.
+The app provides a centralised TV guide for 23 channels and the ability to watch them through BBC iPlayer, ITVX, STV Player, Channel 4, My5 and UKTV Play.